danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 ## TODO
 * WIP integrate notes from `~/Documents/tech/blog-research/blog-ideas.md`
-* Consistency in browser naming re: Edge, MS Edge, Microsoft Edge.
+* WIP Digging into code re: browser gem during time of MS Edge transition from non-Chromium to Chromium-based
 * Explain what browsernizer and browser gems do
+* Dig into code differences on browser 2.2.0 v 2.7.1 wrt Microsoft Edge
+* Better sub-section heading for "Investigating the Cause"
+* Annotate `chrome-devtools-custom-user-agent-string.png` with arrow pointing to what to uncheck and where to custom fill in
 * Aside: Datadog/APM terminology - link to a good learning resource for those unfamiliar
-* Dig into code differences on browser 2.2.0 v 2.7.1 wrt Microsoft Edge
 * Aside: Mention browsernizer hasn't been updated in 8 years, careful with bringing in gems that don't get regularly updated, we may in the future want to remove this dependency and use browser gem directly for browser detection.
 * Aside: Browserstack is useful for testing on a variety of real browsers, our team might invest in a few licenses for the future.
 * Conclusion or maybe call it Lessons Learned - careful with bringing in gems that may no longer be maintained, especially if all they do is provide a lightweight wrapper around a well-maintained/popular gem.
 Do maintain the system tests as much as possible, because relying on manual testing will slow you down tremendously as app size grows.
 Anything else?
+* Consistency in browser naming re: Edge, MS Edge, Microsoft Edge.
 * edit
 * Updated related to include Datadog Heroku post, should be published by then